1 14-16 pound turkey

 3 cups chicken stock

-5. Using your fingers, separate the skin from the breast meat.
-Sprinkle with salt and pepper.
+4. Using your fingers, separate the skin from the breast meat.
+Sprinkle with spice blend.
 Place 3 half slices of bacon, thyme, and sage leaves under the skin of each breast.

-8. Stuff the cavity of the turkey with stuffing, not too stuffed.
+8. Loosely stuff the cavity of the turkey with stuffing, not too stuffed.

 9. Place the stuffed turkey on the rack in a roasting pan, and then pour the stock into the pan.

 10. Place uncovered turkey in a preheated 425º F oven for 30 minutes.
 After 30 minutes, cover the roasting pan with foil.
 Using potholders, crimp and press the foil into the edges of the pan making a tight seal and return to oven and reduce the heat to 350º F and continue roasting for 3-3½ more hours.